Buy your own zip code: towns for sale in Montana, Wyoming

-SALMON, Idaho (Reuters) - Buford, Wyoming, the nation’s smallest town, will lose its long-time - and only - resident on Thursday when the outpost along Interstate 80 is auctioned off to the highest bidder.
+SALMON, Idaho, April 4 (Reuters) - Buford, Wyoming, the nation’s smallest town, will lose its long-time - and only - resident on Thursday when the outpost along Interstate 80 is auctioned off to the highest bidder.

 The minimum bid for Buford, 10-plus acres with a convenience store-cum-gas station situated between the capital city of Cheyenne and Laramie, Wyoming, is $100,000 for a sale to take place in town at noon local time.